petelaud/ratesci/ReadMe.md

   incorporating random effects.
 - `moverci()`: for the MOVER methods, including Newcombe and MOVER-J.
 - `moverbci()`: wrapper function to compute MOVER-B intervals.
-- `pairbinci()`: for paired binomial data, including asymptotic score and MOVER methods for RD and RR, and transformed binomial intervals for conditional OR.
+- `pairbinci()`: for paired binomial data, including SCAS, asymptotic score and MOVER methods for RD and RR, and transformed binomial intervals for conditional OR.

 For single binomial or Poisson rates: